 A rain shower head is quite a bit bigger than standard shower heads so they can give more area for the water to mimic rainfall.
 Rain shower heads start at 6 inches, but they can be 16 inches or more in diameter—extra-large sizes may require professional installation.
 Typical sizes for rain shower heads are between 8 and 10 inches wide.
 In general, the larger the shower head, the more water coverage you get in the shower.

 Some rain shower heads come in a combo with a handheld shower head as well.
 The face of a handheld shower head is generally around 4.5 inches across.
-This size is better than rain shower heads to target specific areas when you’re in the shower.
+This device is better than rain shower heads to target specific areas in the shower.

 Rain shower heads aren’t typically high in pressure as they’re made to feel like soothing rainwater instead of a blast of concentrated spray.
-Many styles of rain shower heads advertise that they’re high-pressure, but they may not feel like it.
+Many styles of rain shower heads advertise that they’re high pressure, but they may not feel like it.
 Typically, the larger the shower head, the weaker the pressure since the water distributes over a greater surface area.
 Rain shower heads may not feel like they have the pressure that comes with standard high-pressure shower heads.
-If you want the option of more water pressure, a combo rain shower head and handheld shower head may give you the best of both worlds.
+If the option of more water pressure is desired, a combo rain shower head and handheld shower head may provide the best of both worlds.

 Water pressure is measured by the gallons per minute (GPM) that flow through the shower head.
 Shower heads can be as low as 1.5 GPM and up to 2.5 GPM.
 Lower GPM is for eco-friendly models, and higher GPM indicates higher pressure.
-However, manufacturers restrict this output to a maximum of 2.5 GPM, so you won’t find a shower head with higher water pressure.
+However, manufacturers restrict this output to a maximum of 2.5 GPM.

-The best rain shower head gives you the relaxing shower you’re looking for without compromising on style, space, or water pressure.
-While a shower head may seem like an easy-to-use home addition, how they work, and what they require may generate more questions for the user.
-Here are some commonly asked questions and their answers about your new rain shower head.
+The best rain shower head gives the relaxing shower you’re looking for without compromising on style, space, or water pressure.
+While a shower head may seem like an easy-to-use home addition, how they work and what they require may generate more questions for the user.
+Here are some commonly asked questions and their answers about new rain shower heads.